JuliaForNovice/Julia-Programming-for-Nervous-Beginners/README.md

 A course for people who have never programmed, and who are unsure whether they are suited to programming.

-We are guided by the following slogans:
+We are guided by three slogans:

 #### Small Steps
- Nervous
 #### Nothing Left Out
 #### Everything Makes Sense